Milyaniko/Racebets-widget-react-redux/README.md

 - The remaining time displays in right upper corner of the container in the most readable format.

-- Clicking to the odds (yellow sqares in front of each name) provides to the external racer's page.
+- Clicking on the odds (yellow sqares in front of each name) provides to the external racer's page.

 ## Possible differencies
 There are some differencies between this solution and solution for external API: